Site icon Panda Security Mediacenter

 Symmetric encryption uses just one private key to encrypt the plaintext and decrypt ciphertext data.

-Compared to asymmetric encryption, symmetric encryption is less secure with only one key but quicker to run.
-Another disadvantage is that since there is only one secret key, all parties who need access to the plaintext message must exchange the key before decoding occurs.
+Compared to asymmetric encryption, symmetric encryption is less secure, with only one key, and is quicker to run.
+Another disadvantage is that since there is only one secret key, all parties who need access to the plaintext message must exchange the key before decryption.

 Some symmetric encryption algorithms, like DES, were outdated and replaced with AES and Triple DES.
 This form of encryption is often used in online payment applications and random number generation.